 Job Location is at 10255 Science Center Drive, San Diego, CA 92121 or 10010 N Torrey Pines Road, La Jolla, CA 92037

 The CRoPS project aims to develop crop plants that sequester more carbon via extensive root systems containing recalcitrant carbon polymers to fight climate change.
-A major component of this research is to confirm trait changes through genetic manipulation and various phenotyping methods.
+A major component of this research is to phenotype plant traits for conducting genetic analysis and confirm trait changes of genetic changes.

-The Research Assistant I will work closely with a more experienced-level Research Assistant, and other members of the CRoPS project and the Busch laboratory to conduct screening of root traits to identify genetic mechanisms that lead to optimal root systems for carbon sequestration.
-Responsibilities include plant maintenance and manipulation, image acquisition, trait measurement, optimizing protocols for plant growth and plant measurements, data analysis, and utilizing molecular biology techniques such as primer design, PCR, DNA/RNA extraction, bacterial transformation, and cloning to further characterize genes.
+The Research Assistant I will work closely with a more experienced-level Research Assistant, and other members of the CRoPS project and the Busch laboratory conduct screening of root traits to identify genetic mechanisms that lead to optimal root systems for carbon sequestration.
+Responsibilities include: plant maintenance and manipulation, image acquisition, trait measurement, optimizing protocols for plant growth and plant measurements, data analysis, and troubleshooting.

 (100%) Research and Lab Support